 It works on all annual and perennial weeds and most other unwanted plants.
 Apply the product by mixing it with water and spraying directly on to actively growing weeds.

 If you need season-long residual weed control, consider using a product like RM 43.
 The Compare-N-Save is cost-effective as it can be used on large areas of 25,000 square and more.
-The Compare-N-Save can be used around landscaping, passageways, and driveways, fences and around buildings.
+The Compare-N-Save can be used around landscaping, passageways, and driveways, fences, and around buildings.

 You may also use this product for restoring your lawn or renovation projects as well as for landscaping or preparing your plot.
-It is safe to plant new seed after this product has been applied as it only kills actively growing weeds.
+It is safe to plant new seeds after this product has been applied as it only kills actively growing weeds.

 The magic lies in the 41% concentration glyphosate that works on the entire weed plant.
-You will need to make a mix of 1.5 oz. per 33 oz. of water and a little more for stubborn weeds.
-You will need to be careful to not let it reach the flowers though.
+You will need to make a mix of 1.5 oz, per 33 oz. of water and a little more for stubborn weeds.
+You will need to be careful not to let it reach the flowers, though.

 Related: Fire Ant Killer

 The Scotts Halt is a weed preventer that needs to be used before the infestation of weeds.
-It is also one of the products featuring an advanced weed grip technology.
+It is also one of the products featuring advanced weed grip technology.

-The Scotts Halt Weed Preventer does not affect the rest of the flowers which is a bonus.
+The Scotts Halt Weed Preventer does not affect the rest of the flowers, which is a bonus.
 As the Halt Weed Preventer is not affected by the cold, it can be used anytime during the year.

-It works on adult weeds with a single application, unlike some formulas, it also kills juvenile and hidden weeds that are often missed.
-This way instead of the short-term results that comparable products offer you get fast and long-lasting results on a budget.
+It works on adult weeds with a single application; unlike some formulas, it also kills juvenile and hidden weeds that are often missed.
+This way, instead of the short-term results that comparable products offer, you get fast and long-lasting results on a budget.

 While the Preen Weed prevention does not kill the weeds present in your flowerbed, it will prevent new weeds from growing and taking over your garden.
-For best results, you will have to remove weeds from your flower bed.
+For the best results, you will have to remove weeds from your flower bed.

 This product works on 27 types of flower weeds while not affecting the growth of 200 common flowers like roses, trees, vegetables, and shrubs.
 Customers have found that it works on any plant as long as it has grown to 2 to 3 inches tall.

 The optimal time for applying the first round would be around spring.
 It is easy to apply and involves sprinkling the product on the soil or mulch.
 Generally, 1 ounce of Preen works per 10sq.
 Feet of soil.
-Water activates Preen and you can use a hose or a sprinkler to do so.
+Water activates Preen, and you can use a hose or a sprinkler to do so.

-It can affect the growth of the flowers so you need to be careful while using it.
+It can affect the growth of the flowers, so you need to be careful while using it.
 Many customers place a barrier like cardboard around their flowers while applying the Preen formula.
 However, the spray is safe and can be used on flowering plants that have germinated.

 As it works like a weed preventer, it eliminates the need to get hands dirty and pull out weeds.
-Preen comes with a power spreader cap which allows you to measure precisely.
+Preen comes with a power spreader cap, which allows you to measure precisely.

 This Natural Weed Killer does not use chemical ingredients to deal with weeds.
-It uses natural ingredients such as commercial-grade vinegar, salt water, and soap.
+It uses natural ingredients such as commercial-grade vinegar, saltwater, and soap.
 This makes the Natural Weed Killer safe to use around pets and kids.

 This product is great for organic gardeners out there.
 Another plus point is that its non-toxic formula will not contaminate your groundwater or soil.
-The company also claims that it is sustainable which is a huge differentiator among other competing products.
+The company also claims that it is sustainable, which is a huge differentiator among other competing products.